orai-nlp/mt-bert/readme.md

 Acknowledgements
 -------------------
-If you use this models or datasets please cite the following paper:
+If you use any of these models or datasets please cite the following paper:

 - G. Urbizu, I. San Vicente, X. Saralegi, A. Corral.
 Not Enough Data to Pre-train Your Language Model?
 MT to the Rescue!
 Findings of the Association for Computational Linguistics: ACL 2023.
 July, 2023.
 Toronto, Canada